 A series of escalating raids erupted into an all-out war upon which the Native American nations of the Mohegan and Narragansett emerged victorious along with their English allies.

-The Pequot Nation was virtually destroyed and ceased to exist as a political entity in the aftermath of the war.
+The war virtually destroyed the Pequot Nation which ceased to exist as a political entity in the aftermath of the war.
 English and Native American relations in New England were forever changed and is a primary reason the Pequot War of 1637 holds such great significance.

 New England in the early 17th century

 The Puritans founded the Plymouth Colony in 1620 amid a vastly-changed landscape.
-Upwards of 90% of native populations were decimated from European-introduced diseases such as smallpox, typhus, plague, and yellow fever in the years preceding their arrival.
+European-introduced diseases such as smallpox, typhus, plague, and yellow fever decimated upwards of 90% of native populations in the years preceding their arrival.

-Many Native American nations were completely wiped out, while others were significantly weaker.
+The plague wiped out many Native American nations, while others became significantly weaker.
 The power vacuum allowed the English to establish a foothold in the Americas and slowly expand from the coast.
-The Massachusetts Bay colony was also founded by 1628 and eventually became the most dominant English settlement in the region.
+English settlers also founded the Massachusetts Bay colony by 1628 and eventually became the most dominant English settlement in the region.

 The power vacuum that permitted the English to spread out also allowed powerful Native American nations less affected by the diseases to expand their influence in the region.
 One of these nations was called the Pequot.